Why Your Will May Be Out Of Date

 If it was 10 to 15 years ago or longer, it may not be current any more.
-Your family and personal situation has probably changed a lot since then.
+Your family and personal situation have probably changed a lot since then.
 Perhaps your will or trust was created when your children were in high school, but now they’re married with kids.
-Tax laws have changed a lot over the years, too.
+Tax laws have changed a lot over the years too.

-If your will or trust predates these four key “freshness dates”, it may be time to visit your attorney for a review.
+If your will or trust predates these five key “freshness dates,” it may be time to visit your attorney for a review.

 April 14, 2003

 This date relates to the required compliance date of the privacy regulations under the Health Insurance Portability and Accountability Act (HIPAA).
 This law was enacted in 1996.

 The HIPAA privacy rule imposed strict guidelines on the disclosure of “protected health information” without the patient’s explicit permission.

 While these privacy protections are a good thing, they can also become problematic.
 Your executor, trustee or agent (under a durable power of attorney) may need to deal with your employer, insurer or medical providers such as doctors, clinics and hospitals.
 An authorized person must have a written document executed by you, with very specific language mandated by HIPAA.